klavinslab/aquaverse/docs/technician/index.md

 When using Aquarium, a technicians primarily interacts with protocols, each of which will have their own details.

-Aquarium does track which users runs which jobs as a technician, so technicians should login separately rather than using someone else's login.
+Aquarium does track which users runs which jobs as a technician, so technicians should login separately to use this feature.

 ## Running a Job